 Review – Subnautica

 The survival genre must be one of the most common genres on Steam nowadays.
 Minecraft paved the way for an immense amount of titles with the same premise: randomly generated maps, no storyline, building mechanics, not a lot to do in terms of objectives besides surviving, and a lot of them being Early Access titles.
 Rust, Ark, the goliath-sized disappointment that was No Man’s Sky.
-This must have been the reason I paid little attention to Subnautica when it first came out a month ago, and boy do I regret doing so.
+This must have been the reason I paid little attention to Subnautica when it first came out a month ago, but boy do I regret doing so.
 This is one of the best games of the year so far, and one of the biggest gaming surprises I’ve had in years.

-The beginning of the game is a bit slow-paced and very objective-focused, reminding me a bit of the first moments of No Man’s Sky (also known as the only good moments in No Man’s Sky): your escape pod is in shambles, your survival kit is very limited, and you need to quickly grab a few resources in order to build a repair kit, a radiation-proof suit and a “seaglider”.
+The beginning of the game is a bit slow-paced and very objective-focused, reminding me a bit of the first moments of No Man’s Sky (also known as the only good moments in No Man’s Sky).
+Your escape pod is in shambles, your survival kit is very limited, and you need to quickly grab a few resources in order to build a repair kit, a radiation-proof suit and a “seaglider”.
 After you’re no longer running the risk of becoming yet another corpse floating around, you can start planning on building your own seabase, and that’s when the fun really begins.

-However, it didn’t take long until I had built a humongous underwater fortress with a hangar, defense systems, my own personal room and a kitchen for all the zero employees stationed at Sealab McAwesome (yes, I actually named it that, sue me).
+However, it didn’t take long until I had built a humongous underwater fortress with a hangar, defense systems, my own personal room, and a kitchen for all the zero employees stationed at Sealab McAwesome (yes, I actually named it that).
 I even started colonizing a nearby island at a point, but quickly gave up after not being able to cope with my main character’s unbearably slow walking speed (weirdly enough, the swimming mechanics are actually pretty fast).
-Suffice it to say, I cancelled my dry land expansion projects and proceeded to add yet another hangar to Sealab McAwesome, because why not.
+Suffice it to say, I cancelled my dry land expansion projects and proceeded to add yet another hangar to Sealab McAwesome, because why not?

-Gameplay-wise, that’s all that needs to be said about Subnautica.
+In terms of gameplay, that’s all that needs to be said about Subnautica.
 Even though you need to constantly go back to surface in order to grab some oxygen, the game’s extremely dense map and my sheer curiosity were more than enough to keep me hooked for hours.

 The best thing about it is the fact the game runs very well even on less powerful computers, as the recommended specs ask for cheap and simple graphic cards.
-You know the developers are good when a game looks this good without the need of a GPU that costs four figures.
-The only problem I had with the game’s visuals was that some in-game assets have really poor-quality textures even when on high graphical settings, most noticeably when you’re exploring the huge sunken spaceship located at the center of the game’s map.
+You know the developers are great when a game looks this good without the need of a GPU that costs four figures.
+The only problem I had with the game’s visuals was that some in-game assets have poor-quality textures even when on high graphical settings.
+This is most noticeable when you’re exploring the huge sunken spaceship located at the center of the game’s map.

-Subnautica shouldn’t be as good as it turned out to be.
-In an era bloated with so many survival games with more freedom and procedurally generated maps, a game set in a vast ocean with only one map available turned out to be a lot more engaging, rewarding and entertaining than all of its peers.
-This is one of the biggest surprises of 2018 so far, a must-own in anyone’s Steam library, an indie game that features three times the amount of content than most AAA games that cost three times its price.
+Subnautica turned out much better than anyone expected.
+In an era bloated with so many survival games, with more freedom and procedurally generated maps, a game set in a vast ocean with only one map available turned out to be a lot more engaging, rewarding, and entertaining than all of its peers.
+This is one of the biggest surprises of 2018 so far, a must-own in anyone’s Steam library.
+It’s an indie game that features three times the amount of content than most AAA games that cost three times its price.
 I can safely say Subnautica is the best survival game I have ever played.

-The deep sea environments are gorgeous and very colorful, the lighting effects are great and the quality of the water is impressive.
+The deep sea environments are gorgeous and very colorful, the lighting effects are great, and the quality of the water is impressive.
 Some textures are, surprisingly, of very low quality, even in high graphical settings.

-Easy and intuitive controls, great underwater movement.
+Easy and intuitive controls, with great underwater movement.
 The building mechanics are easy to learn and allow for a ton of creativity.
 The main problem is how slow your character moves while on land, ironically.

-The synth-heavy soundtrack is pretty good, the sound effects do their job and the sparse voice acting is also decent.
+The synth-heavy soundtrack is pretty good, the sound effects do their job, and the sparse voice acting is also decent.
 No complaints here, the game does its job pretty well.

 Final Verdict: 9.0